Stape

 2. Segment

-Segment is a tool that combines the functionality of web and server GTM, adding a few features on tops, such as personas or CDP.
-Compared to GTM, the segment tried to make the tagging process more straightforward.
-It was initially designed as a tagging tool for non-technical specialists.
+Segment is a tool that combines the functionality of web and server GTM, adding a few features on top, such as personas or CDP.
+Compared to GTM, Segment tries to make the tagging process more straightforward.
+It was initially designed as a tagging tool for non-tech people.

-But with simplicity comes an increased price.
+Simplicity comes at a higher cost.
 Segment has a Free plan that fits small websites with less than 1000 visitors/month and uses only two destinations.
-Most small websites will need the next tier, which costs $120/month and include 10,000 visitors/per month.
-If you have a more significant business with more than 30 000 users a day, you will need to pay more.
+Most small websites will need the next tier, which costs $120/month and includes 10,000 visitors/per month.
+You will need to pay more if you have a more significant business with more than 300 daily users.

-In the end, it may be more profitable for you to hire an sGTM professional to set up web GTM and sGTM tagging and pay a one-time setup cost than recurring costs that will grow if your site grows.
+So, it may be more cost-effective to hire an sGTM professional and set up web GTM and sGTM tagging, paying a one-time setup cost than to cover recurring Segment costs that will grow if your site grows.

 Pros:

-• besides web and server tagging tools offer solutions on top
+• Offers solutions besides the web and server tagging tools.

 Cons:

-• costs.
-It may be 100x times more expensive than using GTM.
-It all depends on the traffic volume and tools of the suite you need.
+• Costs.
+It can be 100 times more expensive than GTM.
+It depends on the traffic volume and the tools you need in the suite.

-• no community gallery, which affects the number of integrations.
+• There is no community gallery, which affects the number of integrations.

 • GDPR compliance might be an issue.